SriRamGovardhanam/wastedata-Mask_RCNN-multiple-classes/README.md

 # wastedata-multiple-classes
-predicting more than 2 classes from publicly available image data, for annotation we are using VGG annotator latest version
+instance segmenting more than 2 classes from publicly available image data, for annotation we are using VGG annotator latest version